jalfgit/jalfgit.github.io/README.md

 ### Reset Repo to Remote Branch
 Instructions when reset your local copy of the repo.
 The following will reset your local repo and match the server contents.
+> make sure you will not need the current work
 ```HTML
 git fetch --all
 git reset --hard origin/master